picfight/pfcd/docs/README.md

 **4.2 Mailing Lists**

 * <a href="mailto:btcd+subscribe@opensource.conformal.com">btcd</a>: discussion
-  of btcd and its packages.
+  of pfcd and its packages.
 * <a href="mailto:btcd-commits+subscribe@opensource.conformal.com">btcd-commits</a>:
   readonly mail-out of source code changes.